 - bullying prevention

 - and how to be safe, healthy, and helpful.

 Students who come to the school counselor are never there because they are in trouble.
 Usually they are there for support with their academics, some challenges or changes in their life, working through some uncomfortable feelings, or getting help with problem solving.
 Mrs. School usually meets with students at their own request and sometimes they are referred by their parents or staff members.
-Sometimes students may earn lunch or time with Mrs. School for achieving a goal set by them and their teachers!
+Sometimes students may earn a prize from Mrs. School for achieving a goal set by them and their teachers!